Thomas Weisel Partners

 Series B in 2000

-Cirqit is a provider of procurement services that specializes in delivering cost savings to Fortune 2000 companies.
-The company offers print consulting services, internet-based software applications, and procurement outsourcing services, all aimed at streamlining the life cycle of global business communications.
-Cirqit serves a diverse range of industries, including financial services, pharmaceuticals, automotive, telecommunications, marketing, advertising, technology, document services, and media.
-Through its innovative solutions, Cirqit assists organizations in optimizing their operational efficiency and reducing costs associated with their communication and procurement processes.
+Cirqit is a company that specializes in providing procurement services aimed at delivering cost savings to Fortune 2000 companies.
+It offers print consulting services, internet-based software applications, and procurement outsourcing solutions.
+By focusing on these areas, Cirqit assists businesses in streamlining the life cycle of their global communications.
+The company caters to a diverse range of industries, including financial services, pharmaceuticals, automotive, telecommunications, marketing, advertising, technology, document services, and media.

 Fireclick